czeglediptr/100-days-of-code/log.md

 **Thoughts:** : I got stuck with the second C submission, which made me a little bit tired.
 So I continue tomorrow from here.
 I am close to the solution!

 **Link to work:** N/A

+### Day 16: April 30, 2020

+**Today's Progress**: Today I had very little time, so I polished my submission for CS50 and its almost ready.

+**Thoughts:** : Today I only coded at the morning but it was more effective then last night.
+I think my brain has more power in morning.

+**Link to work:** N/A